artintellica/artintellica/ts/www-artintellica-com/docs/chat-reinforcement-pytorch.md

 ---

-please produce the blog post for section 4.6, whose description is:
+please produce the blog post for section 4.7, whose description is:

-### 6. Policies, Value Functions, and Bellman Equations
+### 7. Mini-Project: RL Agent on Custom Gridworld

-* **Exercise 1:** Solve a small Bellman equation system by hand and with PyTorch.
+* **Exercise 1:** Design a custom Gridworld environment in Python.
-* **Exercise 2:** Compute state-value and action-value functions for a policy.
+* **Exercise 2:** Implement tabular Q-learning for your environment.
-* **Exercise 3:** Evaluate a random and a greedy policy in an MDP.
+* **Exercise 3:** Train agent and visualize policy after each episode.
-* **Exercise 4:** Visualize policy and value function in a gridworld.
+* **Exercise 4:** Modify reward structure and observe changes in learned policy.

 please respond with the blog post only.